 One good form of evaluation is from trusted friends: Ask them which charities they support and why.
 Peer evaluation is one of the best and most trusted methods.

-One basic form of evaluation: Look to see if the charity you are considering is listed as an “efficient” charity by Charity Navigator.
-Or look to see if they have financial accountability and are listed on the Evangelical Council for Financial Accountability website.
+Another basic form of evaluation: Look to see if the charity you are considering is listed as an “efficient” charity by Charity Navigator.
+Or look to see if they have financial accountability and are listed on the ECFA (Evangelical Council for Financial Accountability) website.

-Another form of evaluation: Call a Christian community foundation and ask them for advice.
+Another form of evaluation: Call a Christian community foundation, such as The Signatry, and ask them for advice.
 Typically, a Christian community foundation will be deeply involved in the community and have a deep awareness of charities in the community.

 Of course, the best form of evaluation: Know yourself and your passions.
 From there, conduct a field trip of charities that match your interests.

 Certainly, at this time of year, there may not be time to conduct your own evaluation, so consider opening a donor-advised fund.
 A donor-advised fund can be set up online in just a few minutes.
 With a donor-advised fund, the contribution is made in the current year, but the donor still keeps the right to recommend where the distributions will go in the next year and beyond.
-It is give now, deduct now, and distribute later after you’ve taken the time to make a wise decision.
+You can give now, deduct now, and distribute later after you’ve taken the time to make a wise decision.

 Share this Post